 Apply now for semester 2, 2021

-Review the CBE-sourced projects to select up to three projects and prepare required written and video responses for the CBE-sourced application.
+Review the CBE-sourced projects to select up to three projects.
+Click "How to apply" in the Applications section to unfold selection questions to prepare your written and video responses.